Skip to main content

 Give the OpenAPI spec to your LLM as context.
 Most AI agent frameworks support this natively:

-• Claude: Attach the YAML file as context or paste it into the system prompt
+• Claude: Attach the JSON file as context or paste it into the system prompt

 • ChatGPT: Upload the file or use the Actions/Functions feature